Places to Hide

 Photo credit: Kazela/Shutterstock.com

 How remote is Northern Maine?
-There is a segment of the Appalachian Trail, between the town of Monson and Mount Katahdin, known as the "Hundred-Mile Wilderness."
+There is a segment of the Appalachian Trail, between the town of Monson and Mount Katahdin, known as the 'Hundred-Mile Wilderness.'
 There are no towns and no supplies along the route, so hikers are warned to carry several days' worth of supplies.
 And that is not even the most remote part of Northern Maine, which is a little further northwest.
 Known as the North Woods, that area contains some 3.5 million acres of forest and there are only a few small settlements.
 Yet even the organization that manages the area points out it is not a wilderness, as thousands of miles of logging roads traverse the area, and it sees heavy logging activity.
 Popular with outdoorsmen, access is available, for a fee, at 15 checkpoints entering the region.
 A move is underway to turn part of northern Maine into a national park.
 Locals oppose the effort, and it had stalled as of 2011.

 1. Southeast Oregon